-Loco Tulum — treat yourself to some fancy Meditterean food
+Loco Tulum — treat yourself to some fancy Mediterranean food

 If you’re not travelling on a budget and want to indulge in some perfectly prepared food by a top chef, then head to Loco Tulum.

-The restaurant’s seasonal menus bring the Meditteranean to Mexico in a way that you can’t help but be wowed.
+The restaurant’s seasonal menus bring the Mediterranean to Mexico in a way that will absolutely wow you.

 Navito Tulum — the best seafood tacos and ceviche

-It’s easy to just walk straight past this little local restaurant, but make sure you don’t.
+It’s easy to just walk straight past this little local restaurant, but make sure you pay a visit.
 Nativo Tulum proves Tulum restaurants are not only for travellers with a big budget.
-Located in Tulum Town, you’ll be able to get some of the best Mexican seafood dishes for a really low price.
+Located in Tulum Town, it serves up some of the best Mexican seafood dishes for a really low price.
 The ceviche and marlin tacos are a must-try here!

 If you’re staying in Tulum Town, then exploring the area can be done easily by foot.
 No matter where you’re staying in the town, you’re likely to still be surrounded by great local restaurants and supermarkets.

 Walking around is a great way to explore the town, plus it’s free and you can burn off some of the tacos you’ve been eating.

 Walking from Tulum Town to the beach area is possible, but you’re looking at least an hour’s walk.
 This may be fine for some people, but do remember it’s likely to be sunny and hot.